St. Louis and metro-east leaders work to turn region into freight ‘epicenter’

 “There is great potential, and Southwestern Illinois has even more to gain than St. Louis,” said Dennis Wilmsmeyer, executive director of America’s Central Port in Granite City.

-The metro-east is key, he said, because it has plenty of land for warehouses, factories and other industrial development, and the economic activity would create jobs for local residents.
+The metro-east is key, he said, because it has plenty of land for warehouses and other industrial development, and the economic activity would create jobs for local residents.

 Wilmsmeyer also is marketing committee chairman for St. Louis Regional Freightway, an arm of Bi-State Development that’s coordinating the campaign.
 It conducts research, provides information, promotes infrastructure projects and helps companies with site selection and other needs.